omnigoat/omnigoat.github.io/_posts/2015-08-26-allocators-empty-base-optimization.md

 dragon henry, oliver;

-// surely the addresses are the same, but if the size of
+// surely the addresses are different, but if the size of
 // dragon was zero, they would probably overlap? dragon* p1 = &henry;
 dragon* p2 = &oliver;